nafizjiwa/REACT-REDUX-Complex-State/README.md

             - Render the data of their SLICE OF STATE
             - Dispatch ACTION in response to user interaction

-- 1st, Import feature components to App.js
+- 1st, IMPORT feature components to App.js

             import ../feature/sliceNameFolder/sliceNameFeatureComponent.js
-##### To render data and dispatch actions
+##### TO RENDER DATA AND DISPATCH ACTIONS
-- 2nd, Pass PROPS (slice of state, dispatch method) from App to FeatureComponent.
+- 2nd, PASS PROPS (slice of state, dispatch method) from App to FeatureComponent.

             import FeatureComponent from './file-path';
             <App>